 4 | Sebastian Vettel | 4 | 2010, 2011, 2012, 2013 |

-As of the 2024 season, and despite Max Verstappen’s current domination, Lewis Hamilton and Michael Schumacher are tied with seven titles apiece.
+Upon winning the 2024 season, Max Verstappen’s breaks into the top 4, going level with Vettel and Prost.
+Lewis Hamilton remains atop the record table alongside Michael Schumacher with seven titles apiece.
 The German was dominant at the turn of the century, winning five titles on the bounce with Ferrari.
 These were in addition to his double world championships with Benetton in the ’90s.
 It was a record that looked unassailable.
 However, Lewis Hamilton and Mercedes’ dominance in the hybrid era turned the motorsport world on its head.

 Hamilton replaced Schumacher at Mercedes after the German’s retirement at the end of 2012.
 Since then, Hamilton won six world titles between 2014 and 2020.
 Those six titles, along with his maiden championship in his second season with McLaren, make him the joint-most successful driver ever.